mjsmith037/mjsmith037.github.io/_posts/2016-08-19-ESA2016_and_HTML_presentations.md

 some recently submitted work on distinguishing ecological categorizations or roles (e.g. parasites vs predators) using a purely statistical consideration of the network structure.
-For this, we utilized (and enhanced) the group model which was introduced to Ecology by my advisor ([Stefano Allesina](http://allesinalab.uchicago.edu/)) and committee member ([Mercedes Pascual](http://pondside.uchicago.edu/ecol-evol/people/pascual.html)) [back in 2009](http://onlinelibrary.wiley.com/doi/10.1111/j.1461-0248.2009.01321.x/abstract
+For this, we utilized (and enhanced) the group model which was introduced to Ecology by my adviser ([Stefano Allesina](http://allesinalab.uchicago.edu/)) and committee member ([Mercedes Pascual](http://pondside.uchicago.edu/ecol-evol/people/pascual.html)) [back in 2009](http://onlinelibrary.wiley.com/doi/10.1111/j.1461-0248.2009.01321.x/abstract